momentum-team-1/py-word-frequency-oo-amgillenwater/README.md

 You may create another class for the word frequencies (referenced in `WordList.get_freqs`), use a dictionary, or another data structure of your choice.

+To calculate the frequency of words, you must:

+- remove punctuation
+- normalize all words to lowercase
+- remove "stop words" -- words used so frequently they are ignored
+- go through the file word by word and keep a count of how often each word is used